-District personnel provided auditors a draft of a newly developed continuity plan at the conclusion of audit fieldwork, indicating the district is making progress; however, the plan had not been formally approved, adopted, or tested.
+District personnel created a continuity plan in August 2015; have held meetings to informally discuss how emergency situations, priorities, and responsibilities should be handled; and updated the plan in April 2016, indicating the district has made progress.
+However, the plan needs to be completed and formally tested.
 Without a tested and functional continuity plan, management has limited assurance the organization's business functions and computer processing can be sustained during or promptly resumed after a disruptive incident.